 Knowing is half the battle.
 That saying is especially true when it comes to OCD.
 It’s important to know your triggers because the ultimate goal is to be able to face them without engaging in any compulsions, avoidance, distractions, substance use, etc. If you aren’t sure what triggers you, take time to reflect on your OCD and make notes if needed.
 If you still are unsure, reach out to a therapist or a supportive family member or friend who may be able to help.

 Often referred to as the gold standard of OCD treatment, exposure and response prevention (ERP) therapy helps you regain control of the OCD cycle.
 It works by exposing you to thoughts and situations that trigger your obsessions in a safe place.
 With the help of your therapist, ERP aids you in making a choice to not do the compulsion once the obsession has been triggered.
 A therapist will guide you through the entire ERP therapy process, providing exercises and techniques to help you manage your OCD triggers and symptoms.

 Experiencing OCD triggers can be overwhelming, but help is available.
-You can begin by scheduling a free 15-minute call with the NOCD clinical team.
+I encourage you to learn about NOCD’s accessible, evidence-based approach to treatment.
 They’ll work to find a good match for you from the NOCD therapists that specialize in the treatment of OCD and are trained to provide ERP therapy.
 The best news is that this can all be done from the comfort of your home — NOCD offers video therapy and is available in all 50 states.